Commercial Lease Agreements

 Other Terms

 A commercial lease can contain virtually any other term that both the landlord and tenant agree to.
+It is important that tenants follow agreed-upon terms to ensure smooth operation and avoid disputes.
 Generally, anything included in a commercial lease is enforceable unless it is illegal or the term is too vague for a court to enforce it.
+The lease should also outline procedures for handling defaults and enforcement notices, as well as the process for signing the agreement.

 What If the Landlord Wants to Change the Lease?